wconrad/rabbit_droppings/README.markdown

 A major-level version bump (e.g. "1.0.0" to "2.0.0") changes the public API in some way that is not backward compatible.

+# Python version

+Known to work with:

+* Python 2.6.9

 # Development